 Contact the Secretary of State or appropriate election office in your state for more information.
 For a guide to state offices, please see our Combined Federal/State Disclosure and Election Directory or visit our Compliance Map.
 You may also want to consult our list of ballot deadlines for Congressional candidates.

 After registration, candidate's campaign committees must file quarterly reports to disclose all of their receipts and disbursements.
 Additional reports are required shortly before the candidate's primary election and before and after the general election.
 Visit our Compliance Map or reporting page for details.

 Yes.
 Candidates for federal office must file disclosures of their personal finances.
-Contact the appropriate office for more information: candidates for the US House of Representatives should contact the House Committee on Standards of Official Conduct at (202) 225-7103; candidates for the US Senate should contact the Senate Select Committee on Ethics at (202) 224-2981; candidates for US President and Vice President should review a Legal Advisory issued by the Office of Government Ethics and contact the FEC's Office of General Counsel's General Law and Advice Division at (800) 424-9530.
+Contact the appropriate office for more information: candidates for the US House of Representatives should contact the House Committee on Ethics at (202) 225-7103; candidates for the US Senate should contact the Senate Select Committee on Ethics at (202) 224-2981; candidates for US President and Vice President should review a Legal Advisory issued by the Office of Government Ethics and contact the FEC's Office of General Counsel's General Law and Advice Division at (800) 424-9530.
 (Personal financial disclosure reports filed by Presidential and Vice Presidential candidates (excluding the incumbent) are available from the FEC's Public Records Office at (800) 424-9530 (press 2).)

 In Advisory Opinion 2006-24, the Commission concluded that funds raised by party committees and federal candidates/officeholders for recount expenses are subject to the limits, prohibitions and reporting requirements of the federal campaign finance law, but are not contributions or expenditures.
 Committees must disclose funds received for a recount as "Other Receipts" and funds spent as "Other Disbursements."
 Click on the links to see sample itemization for campaigns and for party committees.